Domo929/tcc_report_create/README.md

 ### Method #0 - Using file prompts

-If you just run the python file without any commandline arguments, it will prompt you for the mode and files.
+If you just run the `TCC_Report_Create.py` file without any commandline arguments, it will prompt you for the mode and files.

 ### Method #1 - `default` flag.